MattDierick/RTD-NGINX-App-Protect-UDF/source/class1/module2/module2.rst

 |

-Step 8 - Install the NGINX Plus and App Protect pacakges manually
+Step 8 - Install the NGINX Plus and App Protect packages manually
 *****************************************************************

 .. note :: Goal is to deploy NAP and NGINX Plus in a CentOS linux host.